Transport & health

 Transport for health and social care

 The London healthcare sector accounts for around one million trips daily.
 We work with the NHS and other health and social care organisations in London to help them bring the health, wellbeing and air quality benefits of active and sustainable travel to staff, patients and visitors.
-We also offer tools to support travel planning.
+We also offer tools to support:

-We have gathered together a series of case studies to show how the NHS can support patients, staff and visitors to switch to more active and sustainable travel options, as well as other actions they can take to help reduce carbon emissions and improve London's air quality.
+We have case studies that show how the NHS can support patients, staff and visitors to switch to more active and sustainable travel options, as well as other actions they can take to help reduce carbon emissions and improve London's air quality.

 Social prescribing: Encouraging walking or cycling as part of a journey